In the Torah portion Shlach (Numbers 13:1-15:41), Moses instructs his spies to scout the land of Canaan and to bring back a report. He says to them:

 The verse seems pretty straight-forward – bring the fruits of the land as a proof that there fruit trees in the land.
 The trouble is, this is not exactly what the verse says.
 Translated literally, the verse reads:

-… What is the soil like is it fat or lean?
-Is there a tree in it or not?
+… What is the soil like – is it fat or lean?
+Is there a tree in it or nothing?
 You shall be courageous and take from the fruit of the land.

-Please note that large size of the fruits is indicative of these fruits receiving their nourishment from a higher source.
+(Please note that large size of the fruits is indicative of these fruits receiving their nourishment from a higher source.
 But what does it mean, “higher”?
 Matter exists in space.
-There is not space in spiritual worlds.
+There is no space in spiritual worlds.
 Nevertheless, spiritual worlds exist in conceptual space wherein similarity of concepts translates into close proximity in the conceptual space.
-“Higher,” simply means closer to the Creator.
+“Higher,” simply means closer to the Creator.)

 Let us turn our attention to the physical world.
 Here too everything comes from nothingness – the quantum vacuum, to be exact.
 Quantum vacuum, however, is not complete nothingness – it teems with virtual particles that come out of nothingness, exist for a flitting moment and revert back to nothingness.
-It is all possible due to Heisenberg Uncertainty principle: the uncertainty in measuring time times the uncertainty in measuring energy must be equal or greater than Planck constant:
+It is all possible due to the Heisenberg Uncertainty principle: the uncertainty in measuring time multiplied by the uncertainty in measuring energy must be equal to or greater than the Planck constant: